-TMDLs that have been established by states are submitted to the EPA Regional Office for review.
-The EPA can either approve the TMDL or disapprove the TMDL and act in lieu of the State.
-TMDL analyses for indicator bacteria in the Deep Brook Sub-Regional Basin are provided herein.
+TMDL analyses for indicator bacteria in the Salmon Brook Sub-Regional Basin are provided herein.
 As required in a TMDL analysis, load allocations are determined, a margin of safety is included, and seasonal variation is considered.
-This document also includes recommendations for TMDL implementation as well as a water quality monitoring plan.
+This document also includes recommendations for a water quality monitoring plan, as well as a discussion of guidance for TMDL Implementation.